How to Take Vital Signs in Spanish

 Subscribe to our YouTube Channel to see all of our lessons and get the latest videos right away!

-In summary, we like to coach our clients to talk about vital signs in a few steps that take you sequentially through: informing your patient what you’re about to do, asking them to do whatever they need to do so you can measure whatever you need to measure, and then be able to give the results to your patient.
+In summary, we like to coach our students to talk about vital signs in a few steps that take you sequentially through: informing your patient what you’re about to do, asking them to do whatever they need to do so you can measure whatever you need to measure, and then be able to give the results to your patient.

 For example, let’s look at weighing a patient: